mgba-emu/gbatek/index.md

   4-7   GPIO33[0-3] Data Output (0=Low, 1=High)
 ```

 Used only when below is set to direction=out.
+Should be 80h (sound enable).